Fonadhoo: Economy

-Most of the people are civil servants or work in Kadhdhoo Domestic Airport or in Maandhoo Fisheries Complex.
-Some are small scale farmers and others self-employed.
-At present and since the last decade there are no open sea fishing boats.
-A few boat owners exist with small reef fishing boats and two boats that cargo goods to and from Male'.
+Most of the people are civil servants or workers in the Kadhdhoo Domestic Airport or the Maandhoo Fisheries Complex.
+Some are small scale farmers and others are self-employed.
+Since the last decade there are no open sea fishing boats.
+A few boat owners exist with small reef fishing boats and two boats that transport goods to and from Male'.
 The island has a low per capita income but has a regular flow of income which contributes to its slow progress.

 Education

 Starting from the days of Bodu Madharusa, the island has had a government school which includes grades 1 to 12.
-There are two other preschools (arafa Preschool in Medhuavah and Barru Preschool in Barasil).
+There are two preschools, Arafa Preschool in Medhuavah and Barru Preschool in Barasil.
 The island has an average level of education with very few degree and masters holders and no PhD holders to date.

 Transport

 The island is connected by causeway to Gan island and Kadhdhoo.